George Jacobs, Sr, was a farmer who was accused of witchcraft during the Salem Witch Trials of 1692.

 Address: Rebecca Nurse Homestead family cemetery, 149 Pine Street, Danvers, Mass

-American Biography: A New Cyclopedia, Volume 5; edited by William Richard Cutter; 1919
+American Biography: A New Cyclopedia.
+Edited by William Richard Cutter, vol. 5, American Historical Society 1919